The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

-Hokuto Morita is a Neurologist in Chapel Hill, North Carolina.
-Dr. Morita has been practicing medicine for over 17 years and is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, REM Behavior Disorder, and Deep Brain Stimulation.
-Dr. Morita is currently accepting new patients.
+Hokuto Morita is a Neurologist practicing medicine in Chapel Hill, North Carolina.
+He has been practicing medicine for over 17 years.
+Dr. Morita is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, REM Behavior Disorder, and Deep Brain Stimulation.

 Experienced in Opsoclonus-Myoclonus Syndrome